 “As John McMichael stated before his untimely death, we must share the responsibility for finding a settlement and share the responsibility of maintaining good government.
 He left us hope.”

-Here’s an image (from @conflictNI) of McMichael at the launch of Common Sense in 1987.
+Here’s a link to an image (from @conflictNI) of McMichael at the launch of Common Sense in 1987.

 Click and click again to enlarge (to full size)